 Jan's Top Ten List of Books on Human-Computer Interaction

 Here are the books I consider the most valuable reads for people interested in Human-Computer Interaction (HCI).
-This is a very personal list, although you will find that quite a few people in the field of HCI will know the titles below, and often consider them essential reading.
+This is a very personal list, although you will find that quite a few researchers and practitioners in the field of HCI will know the titles below, and often consider them essential reading.
 The list is ordered with the most important titles first.

-"What good is a book if reading it doesn't carry me beyond every other book I have ever read before?"
+"What good is a book if reading it doesn't carry me beyond every other book I read before?"

 Share and enjoy,